Doro Nawas: Our full report

 - Food quality

 - The standard of food at Doro Nawas has varied over the years, and we have received mixed reports from our travellers.
-Of late, however, things seem to have improved and on our last two visits, in April 2019 and April 2024, we enjoyed our meals here.
+Of late, however, things seem to have improved and on our last visit, in April 2024, we had wonderful meals.

 Breakfast is served between 6.00am and 10.00am, lunch from 1.00pm to 2.30pm, and dinner between 7.00pm and 9.00pm.
 Dinner is normally announced with singing and dancing by the staff.
 Vegetarians are catered for and a children's menu is also available.